 Colocation is Safer by Design

-Colocation is not a new concept, but one that has become more popular as concerns over cyber-attacks and climate change have grown.
+Colocation has become more popular as concerns over cyber-attacks and climate change have grown.
 CEOs and CIOs want to achieve IT resilience, so their companies can continue to operate despite disruptions.
 IDC defines IT resilience as “the ability to protect data during planned disruptive events, effectively react to unplanned events, and accelerate data-oriented business initiatives.”
 Colocation helps to ensure IT resilience by providing disaster-resistant infrastructure along with redundant IT systems, power and networking.
 Colocation providers often have emergency office space and support services for customers who can’t access their office.

 Moving a company’s primary IT equipment or backup systems to a colocation facility is an attractive option for any CIO worried about disaster recovery but is reluctant to invest CAPEX or financial resources to build, staff and maintain a private, disaster-proof, data center.